Code of Ethics

 Rules of Ethics

-A. Individuals shall not misrepresent their credentials, competence, education, training, or experience.
+- Individuals shall not misrepresent their credentials, competence, education, training, experience, and scholarly contributions.

 PRINCIPLES OF ETHICS IV